reicraftscode/web-chat-application/readme.md

 ### State Management
 The first thing that comes to mind when it comes to state management was to use Redux.
 However, after some careful planning it was realized that the project only needed a simple yet effective way of storing state in order for the webapp to handle the flow of data such as arrays, booleans, and strings to be displayed on the frontend therefore, Redux was a no go.

 I came up with React Hooks which was the one that is the right fit for the job.
 It is a modern way to manage states in a simple manner by using functions instead of classes.It simplifies code to the point that the lines of code are shorter and cleaner.
-The react team also advised to use hooks for new projects just like Chatbee.
+The react team also advised to use hooks for new projects just like ActiveBee.
 You see the official hooks frequently asked questions page in [here](https://reactjs.org/docs/hooks-faq.html).
 If the project was to be extended into a wider scale, The use of react context API is recommended since it can cater state management globally in a simple way.